SILSConsortium/bib_dedupe/README.md

 **DISCLAIMER:**
 *This code is provided ‘as-is’ and you use it at your own risk.
 We cannot be held responsible for any damage to your ILS or cleanup charges as a result of running this code.
 Make sure you understand the SQL queries you are running and test extensively on your training environment first.*

-Set up in Polaris/SQL Server:
+Set up in Polaris & SQL Server:
 ==============
 In Polaris, create an empty bibliographic record set to store the bib records you want to dedupe.

-Run the following T-SQL scripts to set up the required tables and stored procedures:
+In SQL Server Management Studio, run the T-SQL scripts in the sql directory to set up the [required tables](sql/1_create_tables.sql) and [stored procedures](sql/2_create_sp.sql).
-* sql/1_create_tables.sql
-* sql/2_create_sp.sql

 Set up Python
 ==============